JD/MSEd Higher Education: Graduate School of Education

 - Graduate School of Education Admissions

-- Contact: Dr. Pamela Felder, Lecturer and Program Manager, Higher Education Division
+- Contact: Ross Aikins, Ph.D., Lecturer and Program Manager, Higher Education Division, GSE at firstname.lastname@example.org.

 - To talk through scheduling/registration details and how this joint-degree program might complement your JD from Penn Law, please contact Amanda S. Aronoff, L’95, Associate Director of Cross-Disciplinary Programs at email@example.com.